 Let’s talk about posing couples for photography!
 Natural posing for couples that shows your couple holding hands and sharing a kiss or a giggle is so much fun!
 There are limitless possibilities for prompting your subjects into natural poses.
 I’ve done the work for you in researching those possibilities and have put together a few guides to get you started.

 Natural couple poses become so much easier with prompts.
-You can showcase the genuine connection between two people by using natural photography poses.
-Most people don’t enjoy posing in photos or photographers, but posing for photographs becomes easy when you guide them into natural couple poses with fun prompts.
+Using natural photography poses, you can showcase the genuine connection between two people.
+Most people don’t enjoy posing in photos or with photographers, but posing for photographs becomes easy when you guide them into natural couple poses with fun prompts.

 Prompting for Groups

 I love a good group photo!
 Doesn’t everyone?
 There is so much room for great fun when shooting a bunch of people together.
-From business photos to family reunions or wedding shots, everyone loves a good time.
+Everyone loves a good time, from business photos to family reunions or wedding shots.
 When your group sees you coming, you’d like to let them know you’re going to have a great time and then continue to put them at ease throughout the shoot.
 Prompts are a great way to do just that!
 I’ve put together a handy guide that walks you through the basics of photographing big groups of people.
 Check it out!